The advantages of fatty acids in fish oils

 There are two types of essential fatty acids that play vital roles in our health; Docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA).
 Research has shown that DHA has a specific role in our eyes, brain and heart.
 So if you do want to focus on these areas of health you may want to ensure you have the best source of supplement to increase the DHA.
 Krill and Fish Oil contain more EPA then DHA, so remember to think Gold, think Calamari Gold, for DHA.

-Red Seal’s Pharmacy Strength Calamari oil comes from an environmentally sustainable source of calamari.
+Red Seal’s High Strength Calamari oil comes from an environmentally sustainable source of calamari.